ucsb-cs184-f24/team10AlcTracker/team/LEARNING.md

 # Mariana's Background:
 I am a 4th year computer science student.
 I am interested in software and web app development.
 I also have experience React the agile methodology – especially working with scrum.

+# Konark's Background
+I'm a 4th year CS student with experience in Python, C++, Java, Javascript (React).
+I am familiar with agile and have done internships that utilize Agile development strategies.